shijasmon81/Shop-Inventory-Web-Application/README.md

 Search and Filter: Easily search and filter items based on product name or category.

+Export as PDF: Generate professional PDF reports of current stock details with one click.

+Email Integration: Send stock reports directly via email to store managers or suppliers.

 RESTful APIs: Backend powered by Express.js provides secure and structured APIs for inventory operations.

 MongoDB Integration: Robust data storage and retrieval using a flexible schema with Mongoose ODM.

 Responsive UI: User-friendly front-end built with HTML, CSS, and optionally templating engines like EJS or frontend frameworks.

 Technology Stack:
 Backend: Node.js with Express.js